SquadcastHub/squadcasthub.github.io/pages/mydoc/shortcut.md

 This document will help you integrate Shortcut with Squadcast.

-[Shortcut](https://shortcut.com/) brings the flow to your software team's workflow.
-Plan, collaborate, build, and measure success with Shortcut.
+[Shortcut](https://shortcut.com/) (formerly Clubhouse) allows software teams to plan, collaborate, build, and measure success by bringing in the right team workflows.

 Route detailed ticket alerts from Shortcut to the right users in Squadcast.